-If Case Assessment’s initial review indicates that further investigation is warranted, the matter is referred to investigation staff to begin a formal investigation.
+If Case Assessment’s initial review indicates that further investigation is warranted, the matter is referred to the Investigations unit to begin a formal investigation.

-In addition, formal investigations may be undertaken on the basis of a direct referral from another IIROC department, a request from a securities commission or other regulatory organization, or any other information received by IIROC.
+Formal investigations may also be undertaken on the basis of a direct referral from another IIROC department, a request from a securities commission or other regulatory organization, or any other information received by IIROC.

-provide copies of the books, records and accounts relevant to the matters being investigated; and
+provide copies of the books and records relevant to the investigation; and

 At the conclusion of an investigation, the Investigator and Enforcement Counsel review the findings of the investigation and recommend an appropriate course of action.
 A matter will be considered for formal disciplinary action where there is evidence that a breach of IIROC’s rules has occurred.
 Other possible actions include the issuance of a cautionary letter or a referral of the matter to another organization such as a securities commission or a police agency.